A tensor decomposition algorithm for large ODEs with conservation laws: Numerical experiments

 \section{Numerical experiments}

-We have implemented the Algorithm \ref{alg:tamen} in Matlab, and conducted simulations on a Linux machine with 2.0 GHz Intel Xeon CPU using one thread.
-The code is available at \href{http://github.com/dolgov/tamen}{\texttt{http://github.com/dolgov/tamen}}.
+We have implemented Algorithm \ref{alg:tamen} in Matlab, and carried out the computations on one core of the University of Bath \texttt{Balena} cluster, an Intel Xeon E5-2650 CPU at 2.6GHz.
+The code is available from \href{http://github.com/dolgov/tamen}{\texttt{http://github.com/dolgov/tamen}}.